 Her downfall came through one of her regular clients, a woman named Stana Momirov who had previously killed her husband with one of Anujka’s love potions, as well as frequently purchasing herbal remedies from her.
 When Momirov remarried and a rich relative of her new husband died in similar circumstances she was arrested and questioned, implicating Anujka in the two killings.

-A second death occurred nearly a year later, after Anujka sold a woman a potion with which to murder her husband’s father.
+A second death that would be linked to her occured a year later, after Anujka sold a woman a potion with which to murder her husband’s father.
 After the man’s 16-year-old granddaughter was duped into administering the poison, the man fell ill and died.
-Nearly 18 months later Anujka was arrested, along with six others involved in the two killings.
+Nearly 18 months later Anujka was arrested, along with six others involved in the two killings that had been linked to her.
 Her co-defendants turned the blame on her, claiming that they never knew the potions were poison and that they believed the deaths had been caused by Anujka’s supernatural powers.
 In response, Anujka denied ever selling them potions of any kind, insisting the entire case was an attempt to shift the blame onto her.

 Ultimately, Anujka was sentenced to 15 years in prison for her role in the two murders.
 She was released after serving eight years on compassionate grounds, dying two years later at the age of 100.